 The key to making tax payments using your credit card is that you need to be doing the payment in order to meet a minimum spend requirement to earn a signup bonus on a new card.
 If you’re not doing that, then it generally won’t be worth paying your taxes this way.

 Below are a few suggestions on cards that you can get some good value out of:

 - Paying taxes with your credit card can be a great way to earn the Southwest Companion Pass, which allows you to fly two people for free for as much as two years.
 I wrote a post about the Southwest Companion Pass that you should read if you want to learn more about how it works and how to earn it.
 At a minimum, if you earn all of the points necessary to get the Southwest Companion Pass, you’ll have as much as $3,750 worth of free travel, depending on how you value the points.

-- The Chase Ink Preferred is another great card that you can use to pay your taxes.
-It currently offers an 80,000 point signup bonus, which is worth a minimum of $1,000 if used for travel in the Chase portal.
+- The Chase Ink Preferred is another great business credit card that you can use to pay your taxes, especially if you have a big tax bill.
+It currently offers a 100,000 point signup bonus after spending $15,000 in three months, so it’s worth getting if you have a lot of spend to hit.
+This bonus is worth a minimum of $1,250 if used for travel in the Chase portal.

 - The Chase Sapphire Reserve or Chase Sapphire Preferred are two other cards that are worth getting if you haven’t already.
 Both cards should get you around $750 in travel rewards.
 I typically recommend getting the Chase Sapphire Reserve, but it does come with a high annual fee that can scare some people away.

 There are a ton more options out there, and this is by no means an exhaustive list.
 The point is simply this.
 If you’re going to pay taxes anyway, you might as well take these small actions to get something back in return and effectively lower the impact of your taxes.
 That’s the Financial Panther way.